 AM Ventures is owned by EOS / Electro Optical Systems.

-SPEE3D was showing parts of their LightSpeed Process which is adding a new dimension to deposition rates of material.
+SPEE3D was showing parts of their LightSpeed Process.

 Written by Matthias Bringezu